 - Number of occlusions – The tube life is affected by the number of times the tubing must be pinched (number of occlusions) in order to pump a given amount of chemical.
 Reducing the number of occlusions will increase the life of the tube.
 Four variables affect the number of occlusions required to inject a given amount of fluid; the diameter of the tubing, the diameter of the pump head, the number of rollers on the roller assembly (occlusions per revolution), and the motor rpm.
 Some manufacturers use the total number of occlusions, rather than time, when estimating their tube life expectancy.

-- Tubing diameter – A larger diameter tube will inject more chemical per occlusion (trap more chemical between two pinched rollers) than a smaller diameter tube.
-Therefore, a large tube can output more chemical with less occlusions, resulting in less wear, than a smaller tube.
+- Tubing diameter – A larger diameter tube will inject more chemical fluid per occlusion (trap more chemical fluid between two pinched rollers) than a smaller diameter tube.
+Therefore, a large tube can output more chemical fluid with fewer occlusions, resulting in less wear, than a smaller tube.

 - Amount of tubing squeeze – Simply pinching off (occluding) the tube is not enough, the rollers must squeeze the tubing the exact amount required to ensure that the fluid being pumped is effectively trapped in the tubing and delivered to the injection point.
 Factors such as system pressure, suction lift, fluid viscosity, tube material, and others will affect the amount of squeeze required for a particular application.
 If the tube is under-squeezed, the fluid can escape or flow backward toward the suction side of the pump tube when the roller rotates in the head.
 This can occur when the pump is operated against a higher system pressure than recommended.
 If the tube is squeezed too much, it is being subjected to more force than is necessary and tube life will be diminished.
 Properly matching the roller design with the type of tube being used will result in the most efficient pump design and longest tube life for a particular application.
 Figure 3 shows the squeeze action of a peristaltic pump.